What is the Best MRE to Buy? [updated 2024]

 In all fairness, MREs should not be considered as part of a long-term food plan anyway.
 They are designed to provide an individual with a meal that is ready to eat, that requires no cooking.
 Perfect for use in a combat zone, or in a disaster scenario.

-It is our opinion that MREs are not the best choice as an addition to a long-term food store but are an essential emergency ration that should be renewed on a regular basis.
+It is our opinion that MREs are not the best choice as an addition to a long term food storage but are an essential emergency ration that should be renewed on a regular basis.

 If you have an MRE in your bug-out bag or inch bag it is the perfect emergency ration.

-If you are giving serious consideration to buying MREs then our advice is to buy them solely as an emergency ration and also not to buy too many of them.
+If you are giving serious consideration to buying MREs then our advice is to buy them solely for use as an emergency ration and not to buy too many of them.

 FAQ